-As of September 30, 2021, after giving effect to the closing of this offering, our executive management, directors, holders of 5% or more of our ordinary shares and their respective affiliates will beneficially own 41.4% of our outstanding voting securities upon the closing of the offering (based on an assumed public offering price of \$7.70 per ADS, which was the last reported closing trading price on The Nasdaq Capital Market on November 1, 2021 assuming no exercise of the underwriters' option to purchase additional ADSs and no exercise of outstanding warrants).
+As of June 30, 2021, after giving effect to the closing of this offering, our executive management, directors, holders of 5% or more of our ordinary shares and their respective affiliates will beneficially own % of our outstanding voting securities upon the closing of the offering (based on a public offering price of per ADS, assuming no exercise of the underwriters' option to purchase additional ADSs and no exercise of outstanding warrants).
 As a result, these security holders will have the ability either alone or voting together as a group to determine and/or significantly influence the outcome of matters submitted to our shareholders for approval, including the election and removal of directors, payment of dividends, amendments to our articles of association, including changes to our share capital or any mergers, demergers, liquidations and similar transactions.
 This may prevent or discourage unsolicited acquisition proposals or offers for our ordinary shares or ADSs that holders of ADSs may feel are in their best interest as a holder of ADSs.
 In addition, this group of shareholders may have the ability to control our management and affairs.
 Such control and concentration of ownership may affect the market price of the ADSs and may discourage certain types of transactions, including those involving actual or potential change of control of us (whether through merger, consolidation, take-over or other business combination), which might otherwise have a positive effect on the market price of the ADSs.